Ill-posedness of waterline integral of time domain free surface Green function for surface piercing body advancing at dynamic speed: Abstract

 \section{Abstract}

-The three-dimensional time domain free surface Green function is the sum of the potentials of a Rankine source and its image source and a wave integral.
-The wave integral is harmonic in the fluid domain upper bounded by the mean free surface plane $z=0$ and is highly oscillatory when field and source points are close to the mean free surface plane.
-It is obtained that the limit form of the wave integral in the dimensionless formulation is the elementary function

-on the mean free surface plane.
-The function $J_0$ is the zero order Bessel function of the first kind.
+In the linear time domain computation of a floating body advancing at a dynamic speed, the source formulation for the velocity potential of the hydrodynamic problem is commonly used so that the velocity potential is expressed as the integral of time domain free surface sources distributed on the two-dimensional wetted body surface and the one-dimensional waterline, which is the intersection of the wetted body surface and the mean free water surface.
+A time domain free surface source is corresponding to the time domain free surface Green function associated with a suitable source strength, which is to be solved from body boundary condition and normal velocity boundary integral equation of the source formulation.

-The velocity potential of the fluid motion problem of a surface piercing body advancing in waves is defined by a normal velocity boundary integral equation, which contains waterline contour integral of the normal derivative of the time domain free surface Green function.
-This elementary function form implies the ill-posedness of the boundary integral equation due to the unboundedness of the waterline integral.
+The normal velocity boundary integral equation contains an integral of the normal derivative of the time domain free surface Green function on the waterline.
+It is shown that the waterline integral is ill-posed.
+Thus the source strength of velocity potential is not obtainable.

 \